Code for Quiz 9

 -ADD labs

-to Facebook -set x to NULL -set y to “Closing price per share” -set caption to “Source: https://en.wikipedia.org/wiki/Timeline_of_the_COVID-19_pandemic_in_the_United_States”
+-set the title to Facebook -set x to NULL -set y to “Closing price per share” -set caption to “Source: https://en.wikipedia.org/wiki/Timeline_of_the_COVID-19_pandemic_in_the_United_States”

 ggplot(df, aes(x = date, y = close)) +